ese5180/iot-venture-f25-chicken-nuggets/README.md

 Overview:

-We implemented Device Firmware Update (DFU) over UART .
+We have successfully implemented Device Firmware Update (DFU) over UART.
 First, we enabled MCUboot as the secure bootloader and configured it for single-slot mode to support serial recovery.
 This allowed firmware updates through UART using tools like AuTerm and mcumgr, letting us reflash the board without using a debugger.
 We then extended the setup to support DFU from the application, switching to dual-slot mode so updates could be performed while the main app ran.

 Next, we added custom signing keys for MCUboot using imgtool.py to ensure only trusted firmware could be installed, replacing the default development key.
 Finally, we enabled external SPI flash as the secondary image slot, increasing available storage for larger applications.

 The bootloader occupies 32 KB of flash, from address 0x00000 – 0x07FFF.
 The application occupies roughly 1 MB of flash (0xF8000 bytes), from address 0x08000 – 0x0FFFFF.
 The application handles DFU via UART (MCUboot only verifies and swaps).